milindsrivastava1997/academic-kickstart/content/authors/admin/_index.md

 #   link: https://github.com/gcushen
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

 Hi, I'm Milind!
-I'm a 5th year Dual Degree student in the <a href="https://cse.iitm.ac.in">Department of Computer Science and Engineering</a> at Indian Institute Of Technology Madras.
+I'm a 5th year Dual Degree student in the <a href="https://cse.iitm.ac.in">Department of Computer Science and Engineering</a> at Indian Institute of Technology Madras.
 I am a part of the RISE lab and am advised by <a href="http://cse.iitm.ac.in/~chester">Prof. Chester Rebeiro.</a>

 I am looking for PhD positions.
-I have primarily worked in microarchitectural and hardware security but my interests lie in computer security across the stack from hardware to OS to software and networks.
+I have primarily worked in microarchitectural and hardware security but my interests lie in computer systems security across the stack from hardware to OS to software and networks.